The integration of Eurasian and European economies seems inevitable. With the rapid economic

 them a valuable trade partner for Europe.

-Consequently, many businesses on both sides voice support for closer cooperation of EU and EEU, with
+Consequently, many businesses on both sides voice support for closer cooperation of the EU and EEU, with

-a view to create a Common Economic Space between the two regions.
+a view to creating a Common Economic Space between the two regions.
 They encourage the political

 actors in all countries of the EU and the EEU to give the European Commission and the Eurasian

 Economic Commission respectively the mandate to start an official dialogue on the harmonization of

 - Would the harmonization of standards and increased ease of doing business improve the competitiveness of both Europe and Eurasia?